Mass media in Detroit

 The Fisher Building, a National Historic site in the City's New Center area, is home to the Fisher Theatre, with an antenna that transmits WJR’s signal to its transmitter, along with the studios for WJR, WDVD and WUFL.

 As the world's traditional automotive center, Detroit, Michigan, is an important source for business news.
 The Detroit media are active in the community through such efforts as the Detroit Free Press high school journalism program and the Old Newsboys' Goodfellow Fund of Detroit.
 Wayne State University offers a widely respected journalism program.

 Print

 The daily newspapers serving Detroit are the Detroit Free Press and The Detroit News, both broadsheet publications that are published together under a joint operating agreement.
-The Free Press is owned by the Gannett Company, while the News is owned by MediaNews Group.
+Both the Free Press and the News are owned by the USA Today Co.
 Other publications include weekly, monthly, and quarterly alternative media publications.